Advocating for better cycling facilities can take a number of different forms. Everyone can be involved! Here are a few ways:

 Reason: Underpass upgrade by Canterbury Bankstown Council.

-Dates: After much delay, between Aug 26th 2022 until 'early 2023'.
+Dates: After much delay, between Aug 26th 2022 until 'around May 2024'.

 Details: Council's